17Teeen/selfbot/README.md

-# selfbot
+# Flight
-the code for flight
+A discord selfbot for the light-hearted.

+### How to use
+> Make sure you have Python installed.
+> Download the latest release or the source code.
+> Run `flight.py`.